 By Ellie Simmonds

-Our expert advice on draught proofing will help you find out what you can do in your own home – from filling in gaps around pipes to insulating your loft hatch.
+Read on to find out what you can do in your own home – from filling in gaps around pipes to insulating your loft hatch.
 Plus, learn how to keep warm air in without compromising on ventilation.

 Make sure you’re not paying too much to heat your home in the first place.
 Use our independent energy switching service, Which?
 Switch, to get a cheap energy deal.